risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 )
 ```

-For data mapping, the serial type is supported, which is mapped into the 64-bit integer.
+For data type mapping, the serial type is supported, which is mapped into the 64-bit signed integer.

 ### Protobuf specific parameters